What is a Chief Product Officer?

 In a nutshell, a CPO leads a product management (PM) team in building great products that deliver sustainable value to the business.
 From the early stages of developing a new product concept to beyond product launch, a CPO balances the needs and goals of both the product and the business.

-Differences Between Chief Product Officers and Other Product Leaders
+What are the Differences Between Chief Product Officers and Other Product Leaders?

 The CPO oversees all of a company’s product-related matters.
 The departments they manage range from product management to user experience (UX) research and design to product analytics.
 The CPO supervises key product management leaders (e.g., the Director of Product Management, the Director of UX, the Head of Product Analytics, and the Director of Product Marketing).
 It’s the CPO’s responsibility to ensure that these key roles are being performed efficiently and are aligned with the organization’s vision and strategy.